NovemberFork/Protocols/README.md

 # Protocols

-- Here are all protocols from NovemberFork
+- Here are all published protocols from NovemberFork and their audits if available